Do graph neural network states contain graph properties?

 All three datasets have the same setup: given a set of graphs \(\left\{\mathcal{G}^1, \mathcal{G}^2, \ldots, \mathcal{G}^N\right\}\), predict the corresponding binary labels$\left\{y^1, y^2, \ldots, y^N\right\}$.

 \paragraph{The Grid-House dataset} inspired by \citep{agarwal2023evaluating} is designed to evaluate the compositionality of GNNs.
 It features two concepts: a 3x3 grid and a house-shaped graph made of five nodes.
 The dataset consists of Barabási-Albert (BA) graphs~\citep{barabasi2} with a normal distribution of the number of nodes.
 The negative class includes a BA graph connected to \textit{either} a grid or a house, while the positive class contains a BA graph connected to \textit{both} a grid and a house (see \cref{fig:grid_house}).
-In order to ensure that the average number of nodes is the same between classes, the number of nodes is a uniformly distributed between 6 and 21 for the grid graphs, between 7 and 22 for the house graphs, and between 1 and 16 when both are present.
-During generation, we ensure no test set leakage by removing isomorphisms.
-On 2,000 graphs, we perform an 80/20 train/test split.

 For accurate classification, models need to identify and combine simple patterns.
 Recognizing isolated patterns or single node features is not sufficient.
+In order to ensure that the classification can't be solved by simply counting the number of nodes in a graph, the average number of nodes has to be the same between classes.
+The number of nodes is uniformly distributed between 6 and 21 for the grid graphs, between 7 and 22 for the house graphs, and between 1 and 16 when both are present.
+During generation, we ensure no test set leakage by removing isomorphisms.
+On 2,000 graphs, we apply an 80/20 train/test split.
 The dataset helps investigate how GNNs combine multiple concepts and addresses the ``laziness'' phenomenon, where networks learn patterns characterising only one class and predict the other by default~\citep{longa2023explaining}.